NishatSoultanaChy/An_Expert_System_to_Idetify_the_stages_of_Ovarian_Cancer/README.md

 • Sharing knowledge with mass people.
 • Creating awareness about Ovarian Cancer
 • Prescribe treatment and medicine according to the type of cancer

+# Architecture:
+This system is developed based on "Rule-based Architechture."
+It interacts with the user through a user interface, takes fact from the database, uses rules defined into the knowledge base and infer an answer.